jondgoodwin/progling/content/post/reference-lifecycle.md

 - Create a borrowed copy of an existing reference (e.g., `&*intref`)

-Since the creation of a borrowed references copies an existing reference, all of the above still applies.
+Since the creation of a borrowed references copies an existing reference, all of the copy rules apply.
 However, borrowing invokes additional compiler mechanisms:

 - The lifetime constraint of the borrowed reference is implicitly captured.